 If you decide it’s better not to rent a car in Miami Beach (or you just don’t want to deal with parking), you’ll find a variety of choices for public transport in Miami.

-You can avoid parking tickets, Miami drivers, foreign drivers, parking meters, and rush hour traffic in Miami downtown by using public transportation.
+Using public transportation, you can avoid parking tickets, Miami drivers, foreign drivers, parking meters, and rush hour traffic in Miami downtown.
 Parking meters are strictly enforced, so this may be a good alternative to avoid parking fees.

-Traveling to Miami without a car is easy with all the public transportation options available in Miami Dade County.
+Traveling to Miami without a car is easy with all the public transportation options in Miami-Dade County.
 Metrorail is a 25-mile elevated monorail-type rail system.
-You can take it from the airport all the way to South Beach.
+You can take it from the airport to South Beach.

 You can find a Metrorail station in a wide array of places in downtown Miami.
 There are ticket vending machines at all Metrorail station locations to pay for a ticket or an Easy Card.

-Most locations are north of the Miami River, but there are some in the Financial District.
+Most locations are north of the Miami River, but some are in the Financial District.
 It’s also elevated, which is just cool, in our opinion.
 Best of all?
 It’s a free ride!

 The Metrobus bus system is a shuttle bus that serves Key Biscayne and Miami Beach, Florida (which aren’t serviced by Metrorail or Metromover).
 Buses run to shopping centers, entertainment venues, and more.
 The cost for buses is around $2.25 a ride (each way).
 You can also purchase a one-day pass for the cost of $5.65.